 When a MAC Control frame indicating the PAUSE function, henceforth referred to as a PAUSE frame, is received, the MAC Control sublayer checks the Destination Address field.
-If it is the unique address of the station or the multicast address reserved for PAUSE transactions (01-80-C2-00-00-01), pause_timer is set to n_quanta_rx pause_quantum where n_quanta_rx is the received value of how many pause_quantum to cease transmissions, and pause_quantum is defined to be 512 bit times.
+If it is the unique address of the station or the multicast address reserved for PAUSE transactions (01-80-C2-00-00-01), pause_timer is set to $n_quanta_rx pause_quantum$ where n_quanta_rx is the received value of how many pause_quantum to cease transmissions, and pause_quantum is defined to be 512 bit times.
 For example, if n_quanta_rx (also known as pause_time) were 0x000A, then pause_timer should be set to 5,120 bit times.
-For a Fast Ethernet implementation, this would correspond to 51.2μs, whereas for Gigabit Ethernet, this would correspond to 5.12μs, and 0.512μs for 10-Gigabit Ethernet.
+For a Fast Ethernet implementation, this would correspond to 51.2μs, whereas this would correspond to 5.12μs for Gigabit Ethernet, 0.512μs for 10-Gigabit Ethernet, 0.128μs for 40-Gigabit Ethernet, and 0.0512μs for 100-Gigabit Ethernet.
 Otherwise, the MAC Control sublayer waits for the next frame to be received.